Mission & Vision

 Our Mission:

-To develop servant leaders in the African church and community who reconcile and transform lives affected by conflict and injustice.
+To develop servant leaders in the African church and community who reconcile and transform lives affected by violent conflicts and injustice.

 Our History